jordanhitchcock/cred/README.rst

             return self.initial_principal
         return self.period(period.index - 1).eop_principal

-.. note::  Always reference the currrent period with the `period` argument and not through `self.period` as doing so will cause infinite recursion problems.
+.. note::  Always reference the current period with the `period` argument and not through `self.period` as doing so will cause infinite recursion problems.

 Accessing values from previous periods provides a simple and intuitive way to implement recursive calculations, for example capitalizing interest expense for a construction loan.